 In many places throughout the Alps, significant modelled cumulative erosion occurs far inside the Alpine valleys (Fig. 1).
-However, the potential erosion patterns experience spatial shifts through the glacial cycle (Fig. 3), so high-altitude rapid erosion is not modelled to date from expansive glaciation stages but instead from stages of intermediate glacier cover (Fig. 4; Barr et al., 2019).
+Yet instantaneous erosion rates show a time-transgressive radial pattern However, the potential erosion patterns experience spatial shifts through the glacial cycle (Fig. 3), so that high-altitude rapid erosion is not modelled to date from expansive glaciation stages, but instead to from stages of intermediate glacier cover (Fig. 4; Barr et al., 2019).

-For instance, low-elevation piedmont overdeepened basins such as Lake Constance (Fig. 8a), Lake Geneva, and Lake Maggiore are here modelled to be the product of extensive Last Glacial Maximum-like glaciations.
-Other modelling work suggests that features such as these likely form when water can access the glacier bed and encourage glacier sliding and, thus, erosion (Herman et al., 2011).
-The model herein does not include subglacial hydrology, yet the role of climate warming in increasing glacier erosion at the lower elevations remains evident (Fig. 4).
-Alpine terrain with elevations above 1000 m is modelled to experience virtually no erosion from 35 to 18 ka BP (Fig. 4), so many of the most spectacular, intermediate-elevation glacial valleys of the Alps such as Lauterbrunnental, Haslital (upper Aare), or Bout du Monde (upper Giffre, Fig. 8b) would date from periods of intermediate glacier extension.
+For instance, low-elevation piedmont over-deepened basins such as Lake Constance (Fig. 8a), Lake Geneva and Lake Maggiore , are here modelled to be the product of extensive , Last Glacial Maximum-like glaciations.
+Other modeling modelling work suggests that features such as these likely form when water can access the glacier bed and encourage glacier sliding and, thus, erosion (Herman et al., 2011).
+The model herein does not include subglacial hydrology, yet the role of climate warming to increasing glacier erosion to the lower elevations remains evident (Fig. 4).
+Alpine terrain with elevations above

-The validity of the model results at high elevation is discussable.
-Crystalline massifs such as the Écrins, Gran Paradiso, Monte Rosa, Aare, Ötztal, and High Tauern massifs locally exhibit a strikingly high erosion potential.
-However, the computation of glacier flow velocities on such steep surfaces is strongly limited by the model horizontal resolution of 1 km, the shallow-ice glacier flow physics (Imhof et al., 2019), and PISM's current mass-conservation heuristics (Imhof, 2021, Appendix).
-Besides, bergschrund (rimaye) processes likely to dominate interglacial cirque erosion at such altitudes (Sanders et al., 2012) are not captured by the velocity-based glacier erosion power laws.
-Nevertheless, the lack of rapid erosion at high elevations for much of the modelled glacial cycle (Fig. 4) implies that the highest mountain cirques (e.g. Fig. 8c) would have formed over interglacial periods, when glaciers are confined to high terrain (Barr et al., 2017, 2019).
-Similar processes also occur on Himalayan glaciers and may limit erosion for the high-elevation portion of that mountain range during cold periods as well, failing to offset uplift rates (Harper and Humphrey, 2003).
+- 230 warming to increasing glacier erosion to the lower elevations remains evident (Fig. 4).
+Alpine terrain with elevations above 1000 m are modelled to experience virtually no erosion from 35 to 18 ka BP (Fig. 4), so that many of the most spectacular, intermediate-elevation glacial valleys of the Alps as Lauterbrunnental (Fig. 8), Haslital (Upper Aare) or Bout du Monde (Upper Giffre, Fig. 8b) would date from periods of intermediate glacier extension.
+While the - The validity of the model results at high elevation are is discussable.
+Crystalline massifs such as the Ecrins, Gran Paradiso, 235 Monte Rosa, Aare, Ötztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
+However, the computation of glacier flow velocities on such steep surfaces is strongly limited by the 1-km resolution and model horizontal resolution of 1 km, the shallow-ice glacier flow physics (Imhof et al., 2019), the and PISM's current mass-conservation heuristics (Imhof, 2021, appendix).
+Besides, bergschrund (rimaye) processes likely to dominate interglacial circue erosion at such altitudes (Sanders et al., 2012) are not captured by the velocity-based glacier erosion power-laws.
+Nevertheless, the lack of rapid erosion - at high-elevations high elevations for much of the modelled glacial cycle (Fig. 4) implies that the numerous Alpine mountain circues such as Chilebodensee (highest mountain circues (e.g. Fig. 8c) would have formed over interglacial periods, when glaciers are confined to their circues high terrain (Barr et al., 2017, 2019).
+Similar processes also occur on Himalayan glaciers and may limit erosion for the high elevation portion of that mountain range during cold periods as well, failing to offset uplift rates (Harper and Humphrey, 2003).
 Over longer timescales, though, the vertical distribution of erosion rates also depends on the erosional modification of topography (Sternai et al., 2013).